-- create the empty document;

-- switch to the report designer perspective;

-- create the data source;

-- create the dataset;
+- · create the dataset;

 - design the report via the graphical interface;

 - deploy the report on the server.

 To create a new BIRT report, as just anticipated, right click on the Business Analysis folder and select Report > Report with BIRT.
 This will open an editor where you can choose the name of your document.
 The new document will be created under the Business Analysis folder.